-The procedure of data analysis for estimating the level of vigilance consisted of the following seven steps.
+The procedure of data analysis for estimating the level of vigilance consists of the following seven steps.

-- 1) De-noising: EEG data were first preprocessed by using a simple band-pass filter between 0.1 and 100Hz and a cutoff frequency of 50Hz to remove noises with NeuroScan software. - 2) Feature extraction: For each subject, each channel of all 6 channels was first filtered in many frequency bands by every 2Hz, from 1Hz to 44 Hz, and a 200-point Hanning window with non overlap was used to divide each frequency band signal to many window data of 2 second length.
-The differential entropy feature was calculated over each window data by FFT.
-Thus, the time series features for each session consisted of 6-channel EEG differential entropies estimated across 22 frequency bands. - 3) Feature smoothing: The moving average filter with the window length 2 minutes was used to smooth the features, which can remove the influences of artifacts to a degree after feature extraction. - 4) Feature dimension reduction: A standard PCA algorithm was used to obtain the directions of largest variance for each session.
-The differential entropy was reduced to 10 dimensions, and was used as inputs to train the individual regression model. - 5) Feature selection: Feature selection based linear correlation coefficient was used.
-This method first calculated the linear correlation coefficient between train set and vigilance level curve, and then the features corresponding to larger correlation coefficient were selected.
-The optimal number of features was determined by cross validation. - 6) Regression model: A support vector regression (SVR) model was used to estimate the time course of the driving performance.
-For SVR model, LIBSVM package was used and radial basis function (RBF) was selected.
-The range of the penalty factor C and the parameter $\gamma$ of RBF were set to [0,1024] and [0.1,2], respectively.
-All of the points of $(C,\gamma)$ were tried to find the best test result. - 7) Vigilance level evaluation: The performance of the differential entropy was evaluated by the index of root mean square error (RMSE) between the estimated error rate and the true error rate curve( the local error rate e(t)).
+1) De-noising: EEG data are first preprocessed by using a simple band-pass filter between 0.1 and 100Hz and a cutoff frequency of 50Hz to remove noises with NeuroScan software.

+2) Feature extraction: For each subject, each channel of all 6 channels is first filtered in many frequency bands by every 2Hz, from 1Hz to 44 Hz, and a 200-point Hanning window with non overlap is used to divide each frequency band signal to many window data of 2 second length.
+The differential entropy feature is calculated over each window data by FFT.
+Thus, the time series features for each session consist of 6-channel EEG differential entropies estimated across 22 frequency bands.

+3) Feature smoothing: The moving average filter with the window length 2 minutes is used to smooth the features, which can remove the influences of artifacts to a degree after feature extraction.

+4) Feature dimension reduction: A standard PCA algorithm is used to obtain the directions of largest variance for each session.
+The differential entropy is reduced to 10 dimensions, and is used as inputs to train the individual regression model.

+5) Feature selection: Feature selection based linear correlation coefficient is used.
+This method first calculates the linear correlation coefficient between train set and vigilance level curve, and then the features corresponding to larger correlation coefficient are selected.
+The optimal number of features is determined by cross validation.

+6) Regression model: A support vector regression (SVR) model is used to estimate the time course of the driving performance.
+For SVR model, LIBSVM package is used and radial basis function (RBF) is selected.
+The range of the penalty factor C and the parameter $\gamma$ of RBF are set to [0,1024] and [0.1,2], respectively.
+All of the points of $(C,\gamma)$ are tried to find the best test result.

+7) Vigilance level evaluation: The performance of the differential entropy is evaluated by the index of root mean square error (RMSE) between the estimated error rate and the true error rate curve( the local error rate e(t)).